-Andy coordinates the Extended Foundation and Extended A-level courses, which involves helping the students on these courses through their studies so they can achieve their potential in the subsequent Foundation or A-level courses.
+Andy is the Director of Studies, Academic Programmes, which involves helping the students on these courses through their studies so they can achieve their potential in the subsequent Foundation or A-level courses.

 "I am originally from Dorset so it has been great to move back to a place I know and love after years of working overseas, including universities in China and Vietnam.
 For many students on the ‘extended’ courses it is their first time in the UK so I am really happy to be able to share my knowledge of the area to help them adjust to a new culture when they arrive.